 The festival’s tradition in Japan dates back to the Heian era.
 Like some other Japanese traditions, this autumn moon-viewing party began in China and eventually spread to Japan.
-It became a tradition for court nobles to celebrate tsukimi by throwing lavish banquets on boats or nearby a pond that reflects the moonlight.
+It became a tradition for court nobles to celebrate tsukimi in Japan by throwing lavish banquets on boats or nearby a pond that reflects the moonlight.
 During the celebrations, there would be music performances and poem recitals dedicated to the moon.
-Rabbits are also a recurring theme because when Japanese people see the face of the moon, they see the shape of a rabbit pounding mochi.
+Rabbits are also a recurring theme because when Japanese people see the moon’s face, they see the shape of a rabbit pounding mochi.
 Go ahead and look for a rabbit on the moon the next chance you get!
 Traditionally tsukimi in Japan falls on the 15th of the 8th month of the old calendar.
 However, you can experience the feeling of tsukimi in Japan anytime you look up at the moon.

 Tsukimi Food in Japan

 In most homes, people would put susuki (pampas grass) to represent bountiful rice plants.
 Also, Japanese seasonal fruits and produce make a welcomed appearance as traditional tsukimi food.
 The spread of Japanese tsukimi food includes persimmons, chestnuts, as well as tsukimi dango (rice dumplings).
 Tsukimi dango have a special meaning during the autumn moon-viewing celebrations in Japan.
 That’s because the round, white treats resemble the full moon.
 People believe eating 12 for each month or 15 for the day of the full moon brings good luck.
 The tsukimi food is placed in view of the moon as an offering and a sign of gratitude for a good autumn harvest.